// Blog / team workflow

 The first agent updates docs and finds stale module context, but does not finish repair.

-Before ending, it refreshes the routing bundle and leaves a handoff summary that points to the stale module and repair queue item.
+Before ending, it refreshes the Routing Bundle and leaves a handoff summary that points to the outdated module and unresolved follow-up item.

-The next agent reads those artifacts and rechecks source before continuing instead of trusting the prior conversation.
+The next agent reads those files and rechecks source before continuing instead of trusting the prior conversation.

 .knowledge/maintenance/handoff_summary.json